The simulation above tests Orbilift on a range of different stairs, from steep to mild gradients.

 Orbilift stays fully balanced throughout its motion-cycle and the counter-rotating gear, that stabilises the seat, works well.
 It is proof of concept.

-Following the success of the Orbilift prototype, we turned our attention to its drive-unit and steering system.
+Following the success of the Orbilift prototype, we turned our attention to its steering system.

 In January 2024, we filed an international patent for a new type of wheel.
 We named it the Bilastic™ wheel.